pjq/sap-ai-core-llm-proxy/README.md

 ## Cursor(AI IDE) Integration
 You can run the proxy_server in your public server, then you can update the base_url in the Cursor model settings

+### Claude Integration
+It seems the IDE will block the request if the model contains claude, so we need to rename it to the name don't contains claude
+- claud
+- sonnet
+Now I am using `3.5-sonnet`

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.